 Simkin and Kroeger spent the next few years observing, learning, and finding their feet in a perilous industry that greeted them with humongous expectations.
 “The truth is, for the first year and a half this was a one album label,” Simkin says, referring to Theory’s eponymous debut, eventually released in ‘02.
 “I knew enough to know that I really didn’t know anything.
 I was like, let’s learn.
 That’s what we did, and really it took a couple of years for us to settle into what we were.

-Now in 2015, 14 years later, bands like Theory of a Deadman are still going strong, with the recent release of their newest album, Savages; while new 604 artists are charting across genres.
-Marianas Trench is sitting on platinum sales and tours internationally, while Carly Rae Jepsen’s “Call Me Maybe” hit #1 in multiple countries around the world, and is one of the highest selling digital singles in history; now Carly is set to release a new album in 2015.
+Now in 2020, 19 years later, new 604 artists are charting across genres.
+Marianas Trench is sitting on platinum sales and tours internationally, while Carly Rae Jepsen’s “Call Me Maybe” hit #1 in multiple countries around the world, and is one of the highest selling digital singles in history; now Carly has released her fourth studio album Dedicated Side B, a companion album to 2019’s Dedicated.
 Country music star Dallas Smith is breaking records across Canada and is the #1 most played artist on Canadian country radio, and is expanding internationally now with a US record deal.
-Hip hop and rock artists are also featured prominently on the label, including new sensation Coleman Hell and his hit “Two Heads,” and rockers One Bad Son who are gaining popularity across Canada with Black Buffalo

 The balance of the 604 roster points to the breadth of the label’s vision.
 Simkin came from a background of alternative rock in his youth, and cites the Velvet Underground, Eno, Peter Gabriel, Joy Division, the Smiths, and the Cure among his favorites.
 Growing up in Hanna, Alberta, meanwhile, meant that Kroeger consumed a steady diet of country and metal, resulting in a diverse combination of talent around the label.
 “But the thing we have in common,” Simkin notes “is we’re both song guys.”
 This belief in songs has led the label to numerous hits, including Theory of a Deadman’s “Santa Monica” Marianas Trench’s “Cross My Heart” and world-wide sensation “Call Me Maybe” – which was a hit literally as it went out the door.
 “We are definitely about artist development,” Simkin states.
 “Chad’s an artist and I spent most of my professional career advocating for artists, and that gave us a hell of a pro-artist perspective.
 It’s about patience.
 We don’t bail on our acts, we can afford to take our time, and we’re not reporting to a Board of Directors that wants to know what’s going on right now.
 And we’ve struggled at times, but it has sure paid off on bands like Marianas.”
 Marianas Trench boasts two Platinum albums, a Juno, as well as multiple radio hits, #1 videos, and MMVAs.

 “In Canada, we’re an independent record label in the truest sense,” Simkin says.
 “We own the recordings, we pay for the recordings, we have our own in-house marketing department, and we have an enhanced P&D deal with Universal, which means we can opt in on various services on a band by band basis.”
 He also mentions that “staying independent” ranks as the 604’s greatest triumph.
-Now in 2015, a recent single from 604 artist Dallas Smith, ‘Tippin’ Point,” is the highest selling digital single for a Canadian country artist in history.
+In 2015 Dallas Smith’s, ‘Tippin’ Point,” was the highest selling digital single for a Canadian country artist in history.

 The summer of 2014 brought big and progressive changes for 604 as the label moved to its own building, featuring professional recording studios, a soundstage, a streaming studio and offices.
 From here, the artists can go through the whole process of creating music, to recording music, to releasing and selling music digitally – all within one building.
 “We can do the entire process from start to finish literally within these four walls” says Simkin.
 “We can make content here, and great content,” as the label has their own studios, engineers and producers on hand.
 604 artists don’t have to worry about the cost or time restraint on their music in this building, as 604 believes in their artists and gives them the time and resources needed to create.